Keyboard shortcuts

 script:

-- engram validation commit --message "$CI_COMMIT_MESSAGE"
+- engram validate commit --message "$CI_COMMIT_MESSAGE"

 Troubleshooting